Laplacians on infinite graphs: Dirichlet and Neumann boundary conditions

-\begin{proof} Assume that (i) is satisfied.
-Then, we see that $\wl$ is a bounded operator on $\ell^\infty$.
-Since $\wl$ is symmetric, we get, by duality, that $\wl$ is bounded on $\ell^1$.
-Applying the Riesz-Thorin theorem, we get (iii), resp. (ii).\\ Assume, conversely, that (ii) is fulfilled.
-Again, by duality and symmetry, $\wl$ is also a bounded operator on $\ell^q$, where $1=\frac{1}{p} + \frac{1}{q}$.
-Using interpolation once more, we get that $\wl$ is bounded on $\ell^2$.
+Let us now turn to the actual proof.
+Assume that (i) is satisfied.
+Then, we see that $\wl$ is a bounded operator on $\ell^\infty$ which gives (ii).
+The auxiliary claim now gives that $\wl$ is bounded on $\ell^1$.
+Applying the Riesz-Thorin interpolation theorem, we get (iii).\\ Assume, conversely, that (ii) is fulfilled.
+Again by the auxiliary claim, $\wl$ is also a bounded operator on $\ell^q$, where $1=\frac{1}{p} + \frac{1}{q}$.
+As $2$ must belong to the interval between $p$ and $q$ we can use interpolation once more, to get that $\wl$ is bounded on $\ell^2$.
 Hence, for each $x\in V$, we have the existence of $C\ge0$ such that

 which gives (i). \end{proof}

 \textbf{Remark.} The equivalence of (i) and boundedness of $\wl$ on $\ell^2 (V,m)$ has been shown in \cite{KL2}.
 There it has also been shown that this implies boundedness of $\wl$ on all $\ell^p (V,m)$.